A written work or composition found in print, or digitally as an e-book. Can be non-fiction or fiction.

 Citations and references should be included anytime you use another individual’s work in your own assignment.
 When including a quote, paraphrased information, images, or any other piece of information from another’s work, you need to show where you found it by including a citation and a reference.
 This guide explains how to make them.

 References are found at the end of your research project, usually on the last page.
 Included on this reference list page is the full information for any in-text citations found in the body of the project.
-These references are listed in alphabetical order, one after the other.
+These references are listed in alphabetical order by the author's last name.

 Including APA citations and references in your research projects is a very important component of the research process.
 When you include citations, you’re being a responsible researcher.
 You’re showing readers that you were able to find valuable, high-quality information from other sources, place them into your project where appropriate, all while acknowledging the original authors and their work.